2020 REPORT on

 businesses are dealing with multiple transformations in

 their organizations.
-These include technological
+These include the recent health

-advances, the myriad number of disruptions affecting
+advances and the myriad number of other disruptions affecting

 SELF-AWARENESS and RELATIONSHIP BUILDING